sumonbis/FairPreprocessing/INSTALL.md

 ## Installation and Environment Setup
 Follow the instructions below to setup environment and run the source code for reproduction.

-Follow the steps to create a virtual environment and run the code.
+Follow these steps to create a virtual environment:

 1. Install Anaconda [[installation guide](https://docs.anaconda.com/anaconda/install/)].